kamranahmedse/developer-roadmap/content/pages/about.md

 Having said that, I love teaching and my future plans are to be able to work full-time on roadmap.sh for which it has to make enough money to pay for my rent, groceries, bills, travel expenses, etc but even if it doesn't it's likely I'll continue growing the site however I can.
-My focus at the moment is not making money from it and just add content that creates value for the people.
+My focus at the moment is not making money from it and just adding content that creates value for the people.

 > Sponsor the efforts by [paying as little as 5$ per month](https://github.com/sponsors/kamranahmedse) or with [one time payment via paypal](https://paypal.me/kamranahmedse).
 Alternatively, reach out to me at [kamranahmed.se@gmail.com](mailto:kamranahmed.se@gmail.com).